Shiiroyashaaa/Programming-Projects/README.md

 # Programming-Projects
-Everything here is written in C programming.

-Udemy folder contains all the challenges I did while learning C programming.

-Programs folder contains all the assignments from UWRF that were supposed to be written in Java.
-I decided to write them in C to get a better understanding of C.
+I majored in Computer Science at UWRF.
+We were taught how to code in Java.
+I took this opportunity to write my assignments in different languages.
+So far I've written some of the assignments in C and in Python.
+I haven't finished writing the assignments in different languages but I've gotten somewhat kind of far.
+I hope to finish them soon.

+Java Folder contains Java Programming files.

+C Folder contains C Programming files.

+Python Folder contains Python Programming files.